saieva/saieva.github.io/_posts/2024-01-26-Remote-Working-Resources.markdown

 #### **ThoughtWorks**

-ThoughtWorks is a technology consultancy of cross-functional strategies, designers, data engineers, and developers.
+ThoughtWorks is a technology consultancy of cross-functional strategists, designers, data engineers, and developers.
 They specialize in Agile methods for project management and application development.

 The ThoughtWorks playbook considers infrastructure needed for remote work, virtual communications, ways of working,